danny2p/bedrock-upstream/README.md

   <a href="https://roots.io">Official Website</a> | <a href="https://roots.io/docs/bedrock/master/installation/">Documentation</a> | <a href="CHANGELOG.md">Change Log</a>
 </p>

+## Pantheon upstream for Bedrock using Integrated Composer

+This upstream is largely standard bedrock with the exception of config structure.
+Instead of using dotenv, a wp-config-pantheon.yml file (in the config folder alongside application.php) defines most credentials based on Pantheon's environmental variables.

+Upstream-specific structural changes include the separation of composer.json (adding upstream-config/composer.json) as well as pantheon.upstream.yml.

 ## Supporting

 **Bedrock** is an open source project and completely free to use.